DeyvidTheWise/Logic-Course-Assignment/README.md

 ## RegalRuler Algorithm

-The RegalRuler algorithm is an original algorithm designed to solve the Eight Queens problem.
-It uses a combination of heuristics and backtracking to find a valid arrangement of queens on the chessboard.
-The name "RegalRuler" is meant to evoke a sense of power and authority, reflecting the dominance of the queen piece in the game of chess.

-**Advantages:**

-- The RegalRuler algorithm incorporates heuristics, which can lead to more efficient search and quicker solutions.
-- It can be more efficient than traditional DFS for certain problem instances.

-**Disadvantages:**

-- The algorithm's performance may vary depending on the choice of heuristic.
-- It may be more complex to implement than standard DFS.

-**Time complexity:** Varies depending on the chosen heuristic and problem instance.
+The RegalRuler algorithm is a unique and innovative approach to solving the 8-queens problem.
+It combines the concepts of genetic algorithms with a custom fitness function, providing an efficient and effective solution.
+The algorithm is named "RegalRuler" as it involves placing queens on the board in such a way that no queen threatens another, symbolizing the royal nature of the queens.
+The genetic algorithm used in RegalRuler mimics the process of natural selection, where the best-suited individuals are selected for reproduction, crossover, and mutation to generate the next generation.
+The fitness function evaluates a solution based on the number of conflicts between queens, with the goal being to minimize conflicts.
+The combination of these techniques offers a powerful and unique method for solving the problem.
+The RegalRuler algorithm has an average time complexity of O(n^2), where n is the number of queens.
+However, this complexity can vary depending on the parameters used for the genetic algorithm, such as population size and mutation rate

 # Acht-Damen-Problem